Bermuda: Offshore Investment

 Bermuda has traditionally lagged behind the Cayman Islands in the number of new hedge funds that it attracts.
 Although both boast educated work forces, friendly tax regimes, and good communications infrastructures, Bermuda is seen as having stricter policies on expatriate work permits.

-The Investment Business Act 2003, which came into force at the end of January, 2004, provided that any person undertaking investment business in or from Bermuda must hold a licence from the Bermuda Monetary Authority (BMA), unless they qualify for an exemption.
+The Investment Business Act 2003 (IBA) which came into force at the end of January, 2004, provided that any person undertaking investment business in or from Bermuda must hold a licence from the BMA unless they qualify for an exemption.
 The IBA also prohibits persons from entering into an investment agreement with an individual in the course of or in consequence of an unsolicited call made on that person.

-In February, 2004, the Bermuda Monetary Authority proposed a new primary statute to regulate pooled funds, including a licensing system for fund managers, although from an institutional standpoint, the BMA noted that regulation will be “much lighter”.
+In February, 2004, the BMA proposed a new primary statute to regulate pooled funds, including a licensing system for fund managers, although from an institutional standpoint, the BMA noted that regulation will be “much lighter”.

 Bermuda’s Deputy Premier, Paula Cox pledged in April, 2005, to simplify the incorporation procedures for new investment funds in an attempt to increase the attractiveness of the jurisdiction to mutual funds and hedge funds.
 New funds no longer need the Minister's permission to incorporate in Bermuda, nor will they be required to undergo the full classification process before incorporation.